R Y A N A M O N

-In addition to feature film work, he has also composed music for FromSoftware's gothic/victorian video game 'Bloodborne', which was recorded at London's AIR Studios, and Ubisoft's franchise video game 'Assassins Creed: Unity".
-In the fall of 2015, the world premiere suite of his themes from 'Bloodborne' was performed live in concert in Stockholm, Sweden.
+In addition to feature film work, he has also composed music for FromSoftware's gothic/victorian video game 'Bloodborne', Ubisoft's video game 'Assassins Creed: Unity", and Blizzard's 'Diablo' franchise.
+In the fall of 2015, the world premiere suite of 'Bloodborne' was performed live in concert in Stockholm, Sweden.

-Ryan's music and source of creativity is profoundly influenced by his faith in Jesus Christ.
-His study and love of world music often finds itself weaved into the fabric of his compositions, as does his sonic experimentation and use of traditional instruments in non-traditional ways.
+Ryan's music and source of creativity is influenced by his faith in the teachings of Jesus Christ.
+His study and love of world music often finds itself weaved into the fabric of his compositions.